*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 - It is now an international hit (anyone in the world can come after him)

 - He is excommunicado meaning he has lost all rights and privileges to all services in the Underworld.
 No more Continental, secret shops, NOTHING.

-However, to give John a fighting chance, Winston also adds that the new hit won’t go active for an hour, he has that long to make himself scarce.
+However, to give John a fighting chance, Winston also adds that the new hit won’t go active for an hour.
 And then comes a scene that chilled me to the bone: when John asks Winston why he isn’t already dead, Winston signals to one of his guards who says “Now” into a phone.
 At that moment, everyone around the fountain in the park stops and looks at John, revealing (I think) that he’s been surrounded by assassins this entire time.
 As the hour starts, John walks away with his dog while we hear Winston placing the order with Accounts Receivable.
 As John continues to move through the park, phones begin to ring around him.
 But as we don’t see the messages being received, there’s no way for us (the audience) to know if these are assassins receiving the information or simply regular people going about their lives.
-John doesn’t know either, and in his paranoia, he takes off running, his dog jogging beside him.
+John doesn’t know either, and in his paranoia, he takes off running.
 And that’s where the story ends!!

 Of course, since a third film has already been announced, it’s obvious that John will get away in the short term (not to mention he’s promised to kill anyone who comes after him), but so many questions remain.
 For one, where will all of this end?
 Part of me suspects that this is going to end with John dead and therefore finally reuniting with his wife.
 But there’s something else in play: Winston gave John a marker in the park.
 Does this mean Winston owes John a favor now?
 There are so many questions, but we won’t get any answers until 2019.